caranathunge/promor/README.md

   or protein groups should be indicated by rows and samples by columns.
   Protein names should be listed in the first column and you may use a column name of your choice for the first column.
-The remaining sample column names should match the samples names indicated by the mq_label column in the expDesign.txt file.
+The remaining sample column names should match the sample names indicated by the mq_label column in the expDesign.txt file.

 :rotating_light:**Check out our R Shiny app:** [PROMOR